Hamzah023/Hamzah023/README.md

-👋 Hi, I’m @Hamzah023, an honours Co-op Computer Science student at the University of Guelph, minoring in Project Management.
+ Hi, I’m @Hamzah023, an honours Co-op Computer Science student at the University of Guelph, minoring in Project Management.

-👀 I build software for startups in Toronto.
+I build software for startups in Toronto.
 I like to connect with angel investors, builders and founders.

-🌱 My stack is ASP.NET Core, Springboot, C, Node.js, Express.js, Typescript, React, Flask, FastAPI, Uvicorn, Selenium, Puppeteer, BeautifulSoup, Pandas, Numpy, Google Cloud/Firebase and PostgreSQL.

-💞️ I have two years of work experience in Health Tech, FinTech, InsureTech, and AI startups.
+I have two years of work experience in various companies and startups.

 ⚡ Fun fact: The Social Network is my favourite movie.
 I'm actually listening to the soundtrack while writing this sentence.